eea/eea.docker.centos7dev/README.md

 ------------------

 Built automatically at https://hub.docker.com/r/eeacms/centos7dev/ when a change is pushed to GitHub.
-To ensure that you always have an immutable build for produuction you create a new tag in GitHub.
+To ensure that you always have an immutable build for production you create a new tag in GitHub.

     $ git ci -a
     $ git push      # Will create 'latest'
-    $ version=1.0
+    $ version=2.2.5
     $ git tag -a $version -m "Release $version"
     $ git push origin $version